-- Abide by the Cesar Vallejo College Student Code of Conduct. - Read, understand, and keep copies of all forms received. - Review enrollment guidelines. - Know and meet all deadlines for applying or reapplying for aid. - Provide all documentation, corrections, and/or new information to the Finance Department. - Notify the school of any change in information since their initial application for financial assistance. - Repay all loans. - Understand the school refund policy which is stated under the Cancellation and Refund Policy section of this catalog. - Read the contents of the Application for Admission carefully. - Purchase or otherwise acquire books and supplies. - Maintain school property in a manner that does not deface, destroy, or harm it. - Return library books in a timely manner and pay any assessed fines. - Obtain required educational and financial clearance prior to graduation. - Wear student ID at all times.
+- Abide by the Cesar Vallejo College Student Code of Conduct. - Read, understand, and keep copies of all forms received. - Review enrollment guidelines. - Provide all documentation, corrections, and/or new information to the Finance Department. - Notify the school of any change in information since their initial application for financial assistance. - Understand the school refund policy which is stated under the Cancellation and Refund Policy section of this catalog. - Read the contents of the Application for Admission carefully. - Obtain required educational and financial clearance prior to graduation.